morepath/morepath/doc/developing.rst

 ------------------------------------

-If you need to adjust the sources of reg, dectate or importscan and test them together with morepath, they're available under env/src.
+If you need to adjust the sources of reg, dectate or importscan and test them together with morepath, they're available in the src directory.
-There you can edit them and test the changes with morepath, which uses them as dependencies.
+There you can edit them and test the changes with morepath, which uses them as dependencies when you install Morepath for developement as described above.

 Deprecation
 -----------